ucl-bug/ust-sart/README.md

 ## Time of Arrival Picking

-The function `pickFirstMotionAIC` is included in `\time_of_arrival_picking`, along with an example of its usage.
+The function `pickFirstMotionAIC` is included in `\time_of_arrival_picking`, along with a script containing examples of its usage - `time_of_arrival_example.m`.
 This function estimates which sample in a signal array corresponds to the 'first-motion' (arrival) of the wave packet.
 An example of how this could be used to build the input data matrix `delta_tof`, is provided here:

 ```
 % watershot: (Ntdx, Nrdx) UST dataset through the water only